eggjs/egg-security/README.md

 </form>
 ```

-#### Using csrf when request by AJAX
+#### Using CSRF when request by AJAX

-csrf token will also set to cookie by default, and you can send token through header:
+CSRF token will also set to cookie by default, and you can send token through header:

-In jquery,
+In jQuery:

 ```js
 var csrftoken = Cookies.get('csrftoken');